-Looking from the practical point of view the jobs can be often clustered together.
-In this case the setup time, if any, between jobs within a cluster is relatively small compared to setup time between jobs in two different clusters.
-For example this can be one of typical scenario in assembly line.
+Looking from the practical point of view the assignments can be often clustered together.
+In this case the setup time, if any, between assignment within a cluster is relatively small compared to setup time between jobs in two different clusters.
+For example this can be a typical scenario in assembly line.
 Assembling the similar products need minimal setup time.
-But if a different product needs to be assembled, the setup time may grow larger because it may require the new parts, tools etc. So the machine sequencing problem with such a specialized matrix of costs reduces to the Clustered TSP, this problem will be, in more detail, presented latter in desertation.
+However, if a different product needs to be assembled, the setup time may grow larger because it may require the new parts, tools etc. So the machine sequencing problem with such a specialized matrix of costs reduces to the Clustered TSP.
+This problem will be, in more detail, presented latter in desertation.

-Let as now look at another scheduling problem-a no wait flow shop problem.
-There are n jobs each demanding processing on m machines in the order 1, 2, 3, ..., m.
-No job is approved to have a waiting time between processing on two sequential machines.
-The goal is to find an optimum sequencing of jobs to be processed so that the total completion time is minimal.
-Applications of this kind of sequencing problems rise in a different situations, for more details one can looks at [44].
-Furthemore, the no-wait flow shop problem is strongly NP-hard, but solvable in polynomial time when m=2.
+Now look at another scheduling problem - a no wait flow shop problem.
+There are n assignments each demanding processing on m machines in the order 1, 2, 3, ..., m.
+No assignment is approved to take a waiting time between processing on two sequential machines.
+The goal is to find an optimum sequencing of assignments which will be processed so that the total completion time is minimal.
+Applications of this kind of sequencing problems can arise in a different situations, more details can be found at [44].
+Furthemore, the no-wait flow shop problem is strongly NP-hard, but solvable in polynomial time, when m = 2.
 In this particular case it reduces to the well known Gilmore-Gomory problem [63].

-From an instance of the no-wait flow shop problem, it can be constructed an equivalent instance of TSP and so using the reduction proposed in [44].
-Create a complete graph G on n+1 nodes, where node represent a job j, $1 \le j \le n$ and node n+1 represents both the start and the end of processing.
-The cost $c{i,j}$ of edge (i,j) in G represents the additional schedule length if job j is the direct successor of job i in the schedule.
+Taking an instance of the no-wait flow shop problem, it is known than it can be constructed an equivalent instance of TSP, by using the reduction proposed in [44].
+So reduction rests in creation of a complete graph G on n+1 nodes, in which nodes represent an assignment j, $1 \le j \le n$ and node n+1 represents the start and the end of processing.
+The cost $c{i,j}$ of edge (i,j) in G represents the additional schedule length, if assignment j is the direct successor of assignment i in the schedule.
 So a minimum cost tour in G represent a schedule with minimum completition time.
 To finish the reduction, the values of $c{i,j}$ must be identified.
-Let

-$p{j,k}$ be the processing time of job j on processor k, and also $1 \le j \le n$, $1 \le k \le m$.
+Let $p{j,k}$ be the processing time of assignment j on processor k, and also $1 \le j \le n$, $1 \le k \le m$.
 Then $c{i,j}$ can be obtained using the equations [44]: